TomFrederik/lucent/docs/source/tutorials/first_steps.rst

 Objectives
 ----------

+What loss function do we want to minimize?

+Or from another point of view, what part of the model do we want to understand?

+In essence, we are trying to generate an image that causes a particular neuron or filter to activate strongly.
+The objective allows us to select a specific neuron, channel or a mix!
+The default is the channel objective.

-You can also explicitly state the objective, instead of providing an identifying string.
-The default is the channel objective:
+You can also explicitly state the objective instead of providing an identifying string:

 .. code-block:: python

     # This code snippet is equivalent to what we did above
-    obj = objectives.channel('mixed4a', 476)
+    obj = objectives.channel('inception4a', 476)
     list_of_images = render.render_vis(model, obj)

 There are a few predefined objective functions, such as ``channel``, ``neuron`` and ``direction``.
 Learn more about them in :ref:`Native Objectives`.